Sex After Infidelity

-Sex After An Affair: It’s “Me Before We”
+Sex After Infidelity: It’s “Me Before We”

 So often, when your trust, self-esteem, wellbeing, and basic sense of safety have been shattered by infidelity, the experience shines a light on the places within yourself that are in need of care, attention, and healing.
 That’s why a good couples counselor will help the individual heal from the pain of infidelity before trying to save the relationship.